RuBoMa/ascii-art-web-github/ascii-art-web/README.md

-# ascii-art-web-github
+ascii-art-web-github

-ASCII Art Generator
+# ASCII Art Generator

 Description:
 ASCII Art Generator is a Go-based tool that converts text input into ASCII art.
-This project is designed for fun and learning, allowing users to create customized text art for web displays.
+This project is designed for fun and learning, allowing users to create customized text art.

 Authors: Fanni & Roope